top of page

 a.
 League may decide to hold final round of rookie draft at a later date (i.e. June)

 c.
-Bonus picks should be after all teams have drafted three rookies (i.e. June)
+Bonus picks should be after all teams have drafted 3 rookies (i.e. June)

 B. Qualifications for rookie status: